Herpe the Love Sore

 "Herpe the Love Sore" is the sixteenth episode of the twelfth season of the animated comedy series Family Guy and the 226th episode overall.
 It aired on Fox in the United States on April 6, 2014, and is written by Andrew Goldberg and directed by Greg Colton.
 In the episode, Brian gives Stewie herpes.
-Meanwhile, Peter and his friends fight to rescue their favorite booth in the Clam after it is captured by another group of men.
+Meanwhile, Peter and his friends fight to rescue their favorite booth in the Clam bar after it is captured by another group of men.

 Plot

 Peter gets a package at his door addressed to Quagmire.
 Lois tries to tell him to take it next door, but he opens it to find a whip inside.
 Though it rightfully belonged to Quagmire, he fools around with it in various ways, like trying to whip a cigarette in Meg's mouth, whipping people in the crowd at a Devo concert, and visiting Cleveland's house with it after Cleveland receives a heads up voicemail from Joe, warning him about it.

 Upon arrival at the Drunken Clam, Peter, Quagmire, and Joe discover that a group of tough looking guys are sitting at their booth.
 When attempting to reclaim it with one of the tough men knocking down the stuff from Quagmire's mail that Peter had in his possession, the tough guys order them to go away causing them to leave sheepishly.
 This forces Peter, Quagmire, and Joe to sit at the bar making them uncomfortable where they are unable to see the television correctly.
 When word of their submission to the tough guys somehow gets out to all of Quahog, a male aircrew member refuses to follow Quagmire's orders and prefers to take orders from the co-pilot, Bonnie will not have sex with Joe causing him to call his male nurse Elton to carry him to the couch in the manner of An Officer and a Gentleman as he puts on a naval officer's cap in a role reversal, and Chris usurps Peter's position as the man of the house and has the entire family sit in Papasan chairs.

 When Lois catches news of this, she demands that Peter and his friends stand up to the brutes.
 After a brutal fight, the brutes once again demand they leave.
 Peter refuses to give up and goes into a tirade about life events that went on while sitting at his booth including his children being conceived there and witnessing the Space Shuttle Challenger explosion, the 9/11 attacks and Barack Obama being elected President of the United States.
 The brutes reveal that they are soldiers who are only visiting Quahog and will be deployed to Afghanistan, which earns them applause from the Drunken Clam's patrons where Seamus uses Mort's head to salute them.
 Peter, Quagmire, and Joe are put down once again as Mayor Adam West declares this day in honor of the three soldiers, much to their chagrin.